tevjef/resume/README.md

         my-resume.pdf
         /moderncv

-Configure your edit to use my `moderncv.cls` file for the modernc document class.
+Configure your editor to use my `moderncv.cls` file for the modernc document class.

 Compiling the Resume
 ====================